TRANSFORM YOUR WORLD!

 LOCATION: Baltimore, Maryland; 58-acre wooded campus in a secure, residential area

-ENROLLMENT: Over 500 full-time students in the Women’s College at Notre Dame; additionally, more than 2,200 full- and part-time students attend the College of Graduate Studies and College of Adult Undergraduate Studies.
+ENROLLMENT: Almost 500 full-time students in the Women’s College at Notre Dame; additionally, more than 2,000 full- and part-time students attend the College of Graduate Studies and College of Adult Undergraduate Studies.

 MAJORS AND AREAS OF EMPHASIS: